 Criminal Justice Concentration

-- Opportunity to do a one-to-one independent research and writing project with a criminal justice faculty member on a topic of mutual interest
+- One-to-one independent research and writing project opportunities with a criminal justice faculty member on a topic of mutual interest

 - Opportunities to work on cutting-edge criminal justice issues with faculty and staff in the Center for New Americans, the Robina Institute of Criminal Law and Criminal Justice, the Institute on Crime & Public Policy, the Institute on Metropolitan Opportunity, and the Minnesota Justice Foundation